marcoverpas/PhD_Lectures_Macerata_2025/README.md

 The answer to both questions is yes.
 First, once investment-related loans to individual firms are accounted for, the firm sector realises monetary (gross) profits equal to investment expenditures.

 Second, there is no reason to assume that the *financial period* - which begins when bank loans are created and ends when they are repaid - must align with the *production and exchange period* - during which firms pay interest to banks using revenue from sales, enabling bank owners to receive and spend their incomes.
-If the financial period is longer than the production period, as seems reasonable to assume, then, in principle, production firms can repay both the initial capital and the accrued interest.  (see [Zezza, 2012](https://link.springer.com/chapter/10.1057/9780230367357_8), and [Veronese Passarella, 2024](https://www.elgaronline.com/view/journals/ejeep/21/3/article-p461.xml)).
+If the financial period is longer than the production period, as seems reasonable to assume, then, in principle, firms can repay both the initial capital and the accrued interest (see [Zezza, 2012](https://link.springer.com/chapter/10.1057/9780230367357_8), and [Veronese Passarella, 2024](https://www.elgaronline.com/view/journals/ejeep/21/3/article-p461.xml)).

 ## A4_Distribution_in_a_MCT_model